c1au6i0/extractus/README.md

 EPA’s COMPTOX and PubChem.
 The package facilitates interaction with APIs, providing curated and user-friendly outputs.

-To communicate to Pubchem, `extractox` relies on the package`webchem`.
+To communicate with Pubchem, `extractox` relies on the package`webchem`.

 ## Installation